Casanova (rapper)

-Caswell Senior (born October 27, 1986), known professionally as Casanova, is an American rapper.
-In 2016, Casanova made his first original song "Don't Run".
-He is signed to Roc Nation.
-In 2020, he was indicted on RICO charges alongside 17 others due to various criminal activities which his Bloods gang "Untouchable Gorilla Stone Nation," allegedly participated in.
+Caswell Senior (born October 27, 1986), known professionally as Casanova, is an American rapper from Brooklyn, New York City.
+In October 2016, following the local success of his debut single "Don't Run", he signed with Memphis Bleek's Warehouse Music Group and Jay-Z's Roc Nation.

+In 2020, he was indicted on RICO charges alongside 17 others, due to various criminal activities that his Bloods gang "Untouchable Gorilla Stone Nation" allegedly participated in, and sentenced to 15 years.

 Early life

 Caswell Senior was born and raised in Brooklyn, New York.
-He is of Jamaican and Haitian descent.
-At age 18, he was imprisoned on Rikers Island, where he formed a close bond with his cell mate, who was later discovered to be rapper ASAP Rocky.
+He is of Haitian and Panamanian descent.
+At age 18, he was imprisoned on Rikers Island, where he formed a close bond with his cellmate, who was later discovered to be rapper ASAP Rocky.

 Career

-While in a studio with friends in early 2016, Casanova, without previous experience, came up with "Don't Run".
-The song was produced by U-Dub (of NY Bangers).
+While in a studio with friends in early 2016, Casanova, without previous experience, came up with the song "Don't Run", produced by U-Dub (of NY Bangers).
 Upon its release "Don't Run" received heavy radio play from DJ Self on Power 105.1 in New York City, and later also Power 105.1 and Hot 97 there.
 In June 2016, Casanova released the official video for "Don't Run".
 Casanova was discovered by Memphis Bleek through his label, Warehouse Music Group, which is under Jay-Z's record label Roc Nation.
 In October 2016, Casanova officially signed his deal with Warehouse/Roc Nation.
 In September 2016, Casanova released the single "Line Me" as well as a freestyle to Mobb Deep's "Quiet Storm".

-In 2017, Casanova released "Don't Run" Remix featuring Young M.A, Fabolous, Dave East & Don Q.

-He continued to put out music, releasing "The Old 50", followed by his mixtape tape album "Be Safe Tho" featuring Chris Brown and LO on the song "OHB".
-On February 8, 2018, he released "Set Trippin" which addressed his beef with fellow New York artist Tekashi69.
+In 2017, Casanova released "Don't Run" Remix featuring Young M.A, Fabolous, Dave East and Don Q. He continued to put out music, releasing "The Old 50", followed by his mixtape album "Be Safe Tho" featuring Chris Brown and LO on the song "OHB".
+On February 8, 2018, Casanova released "Set Trippin" which addressed his beef with fellow New York artist Tekashi69.
 He performed on the Party Tour with Chris Brown, 50 Cent, French Montana, Fabolous, O.T.
 Genasis and Kap G. On June 29, 2018, Casanova released his debut EP Commissary with guest appearances from G-Eazy, Rich the Kid, Snap Dogg, A Boogie wit da Hoodie and Mozzy.